 We suggest that you’re better off paying a little more and steering clear of the tears, frustration and potential danger that comes with cheaply made toys.

 Most dollar stores carry a selection of canned, boxed and bagged foods that may include many brand names.
 Some stores may even have a grocery section complete with meat and produce.

 While the dollar pricing may seem like a bargain, you could also find many of these items on sale at your grocery store for less.
 In particular, grocery supercenters such as Walmart seem to win the price war for canned and boxed foods.

 Quality concerns also get kitchen knives placed on the do-not-buy list.

 Dollar store knives can be flimsy and dull.
 Both are bad when you’re trying to cut your food and not your fingers.

-In a pinch, dollar store batteries will work just fine, but don’t expect them to run like the brand names.
+In a pinch, dollar store batteries will work just fine but don’t expect them to perform like the brand names.

 Dollar store batteries may be made of zinc-carbon rather than longer-lasting alkaline.
 Plus, they may store less energy and be prone to leaking.